cybervishwajeet/Hack2Ignite-Team-404-/README.md

-# InclusiAid
+# InclusiAi

 ### Empowering Independence Through AI

-InclusiAid is an **AI-powered accessibility platform** designed to make everyday digital and real-world interactions more accessible for people with different accessibility needs.
+InclusiAi is an **AI-powered accessibility platform** designed to make everyday digital and real-world interactions more accessible for people with different accessibility needs.

-Instead of functioning as a generic AI chatbot, InclusiAid organizes AI capabilities around accessibility-focused workflows such as **vision assistance, hearing support, cognitive assistance, speech/AAC communication, motor assistance, voice interaction, and emergency support**.
+Instead of functioning as a generic AI chatbot, InclusiAi organizes AI capabilities around accessibility-focused workflows such as **vision assistance, hearing support, cognitive assistance, speech/AAC communication, motor assistance, voice interaction, and emergency support**.

 The platform combines multimodal AI with accessible interfaces to help users understand, communicate, navigate, and interact more independently.